The Museum Island

 Where to Get a Coffee

 In the café in the Bode-Museum (above the portico) or in the small cafeteria in the Old Museum.
-Until the entrance building in front of the New Museum has been built with a large café and restaurant, there are still plenty of attractive places in Hackescher Markt or in Georgenstrasse.
+The James-Simon-Galerie entrance building houses the new Cu29 café and restaurant.

 To See Everything